 Architect: Friedrich von Thiersch

-When the number of students rose sharply around 1900, he was commissioned to expand the university and, starting in 1907, planned the first major extension at the corner of Gabelsbergerstrasse and Luisenstrasse.
+When the number of students rose sharply around 1900, he was commissioned to expand the university and, starting in 1907, planned the first major extension in the southwest of the grounds at the corner of Gabelsbergerstrasse and Luisenstrasse.

-Since its completion in 1916, the 37-meter high clock tower, now a listed building, has stood above the building complex.
+Since its completion in 1916, the 37-meter high clock tower, now a listed building, has stood over the building complex.